 Let’s talk money!

-As a recruitment partner to Canadian tech companies, we’ve had the opportunity to talk with hundreds of high-growth start-up and scale-up leaders about their experiences, aspirations, motivations, and of course…. their compensation strategies!
+As a recruitment partner to North American tech companies, we’ve had the opportunity to talk with hundreds of high-growth start-up and scale-up leaders about their experiences, aspirations, motivations, and of course…. their compensation strategies!

 When establishing a target compensation range for a new search, clients always ask us “What are you seeing in the market right now for a role like this?”
 Since we’re having these conversations on a regular basis, we thought we would pull back the curtains and share some insights to help you create a competitive compensation package.
 And if you’re on the hunt for your next challenge, we hope you’ll find this data to be useful in the negotiation process.